cosmos72/schemesh/README.md

 but with shell and Scheme semantics - no need to learn a new language.

-From version 1.0.1, all shell builtins and [Scheme jobs](#scheme-jobs) can also run in background: they are transparently moved to a new subprocess when needed.
+From version 1.0.1, all shell builtins and [Scheme jobs](#scheme-jobs) can also run in background: shell builtins are transparently moved to a new subprocess when needed, and Scheme jobs are always started in a new subprocess.

 For more complex tasks, it seamlessly integrates a full Lisp REPL backed by Chez Scheme.